 Everyone at okay bueno has an annual educational budget of €1.200.
 Well, everyone but Fabian, we figured he's already enough of a smart ass.
 The money can be used for anything that helps you grow as a professional: books, courses, training, events.

 We try to have fun at work.
-Sometimes we do movie nights, we love playing board games, and once a year we try to go on a company trip.
-Also, we have an unlimited supply of toilet paper.
+Sometimes we do movie or board game nights, every day we have team lunch, and once a year we have on a company retreat – unless it's 2020 and Corona is shitting all over our plans.

 As much as Jesús hates it, Friday is Dumpling Day.
-Besides our unreasonable love for Kim Dotcom, it's the only pointless tradition we allow ourselves.
+Besides our unreasonable love for Kim Dotcom and the MEGA Upload Song, it's the only pointless tradition we allow ourselves.
 Pinky promise.

 We want to become better versions of ourselves, individually, and the best partner we can be as a company.
-Therefore we need make our studio a better place to achieve great work at — day by day, step by step.
-Let’s rewrite the rules: help us by letting us know what you want to improve.
+Therefore we need make our studio the best place to achieve great work at — day by day, step by step.